spiralgang/NNMM-AA-QC/readme.md

 ## 🎨 **System Architecture Mind Map**

-Below is our **vivid, interactive mind map** of the system using Mermaid syntax.
+Below is a vivid, interactive mind map of the system using Mermaid syntax.
 (Try it in a Mermaid-enabled viewer or on GitHub!)

 ```mermaid
 mindmap